Does Excel Have a Personal Financial Statement Template?

 Research on spreadsheet errors is substantial, compelling, and unanimous. … Spreadsheet errors are rare on a per-cell basis, but in large programs, at least one incorrect bottom-line value is very likely to be present.

 On a lender's desk, one wrong bottom line is the whole game: underwriters reconcile your statement against bank statements and tax transcripts, and a figure that won't reconcile sends the document back.
-There's also a clock — SBA Form 413 must be dated within 120 days of submission for 7(a) and 504 applications, so a statement that goes stale mid-underwriting gets rebuilt by hand, cell by cell, under deadline.
-The full breakdown of where the spreadsheet route holds up and where it breaks is in our Excel template vs. software comparison, with a longer feature-by-feature table in the software vs. Excel deep dive.
+There's also a clock: SBA Form 413 must be dated within 120 days of submission for 7(a) and 504 applications, so a statement that goes stale mid-underwriting gets rebuilt by hand, cell by cell, under deadline.
+The full breakdown of where the spreadsheet route holds up and where it breaks is in our Excel template vs. software comparison, with a longer feature-by-feature table in the software vs. Excel feature table.

 Build your personal financial statement in minutes